victoremil1996/rl_for_trading/README.md

 # speciale
-Master thesis in reinforcement learning at Copenhagen Business School
+Master thesis in reinforcement learning at Copenhagen Business School.